-It’s important to start by recognizing that things are different right now: Not only is the current job market uncertain, we’re all tasked with trying to stay safe and healthy while still doing our jobs—it’s a lot to manage.
+It’s important to start by recognizing that things are different right now.
+Not only is the current job market uncertain, but we’re all tasked with trying to stay safe and healthy while still doing our jobs—it’s a lot to manage.

-Level up.
 Regular job training can help employees develop the skills they need to feel more satisfied and engaged with work as they apply new insights to everyday job challenges.
 Look into online classes, webinars or workshops and share those opportunities with your team.
 If budget is a concern, encourage a few of your employees to attend these workshops and then allow them to share with your team the information or best practices learned, using video chat.

-Create a sense of community.
-With no breakroom banter or casual connections with colleagues, use technology like video conferencing or social media apps to bridge the gap:
+With no break room banter or casual connections with colleagues, use technology like video conferencing or social media apps to bridge the gap.

 - Intentionally make time at the start of video chats for small talk